corda/corda-docs-portal/content/en/tools/digital-currencies/burning-tokens.md

 ## Burning Tokens

 The last stage of the token life cycle is *redemption*.
-A bank on the network can send a request to redeem their tokens for collateral at any time.
+An entity on the network can send a request to redeem their tokens for collateral at any time.
+During redemption, the tokens are 'burnt', or removed from circulation.